Gerakan Pramuka Indonesia: Programme

 The Pramuka Movement incorporates both boys and girls.
 It is an educational movement through Scouting activities, the education being directed toward a new, just, peaceful and prosperous Indonesian community based on the national ideology.
 Activities of the boys and girls are conducted separately from one another.
 They have joint activities whenever possible and necessary.
 Management of the Scout Movement is carried out by the National Quarter (Kwartir Nasional or Kwarnas).

-Education for young members is carried out through activities to achieve General Skill Requirements (Syarat Kecakapan Umum/SKU) and Special Skill Requirements (Syarat Kecakapan Khusus/SKK) (merit badge system) towards achieving Garuda Scout.
+Education for young members is carried out through activities to achieve General Skill Requirements (Syarat Kecakapan Umum or SKU) and Special Skill Requirements (Syarat Kecakapan Khusus or SKK) (merit badge system) towards achieving Garuda Scout.

 To achieve the goals of Scouting, activities are carried out on the group and national level.
 Routine activities are focused on the development of character, patriotism, physical fitness, skill and intelligence of the Scouts themselves which are very important for their future life.
 Activities of the special troops are organized in order to develop specific personal interest and talent and enable them to serve the community with the knowledge, ability and skill he/she have learned.

 The Scouts take an active part in community development service projects.
 They take an active part in combating illiteracy.
 The success of the campaign against illiteracy in one province, gained the Scouts worldwide recognition and won them a UNESCO award.

 The Scouts also participate in the drive to improve health and nutrition in the community, especially children under five years of age.
 Acting as extension workers, they practice how to raise cattle, fish, breed hens and grow vegetables.